-Phuket’s Top 10 Phuket local restaurants are a sample of local eating venues that specialize in Thai and/or Phuket cuisine.
+The 10 best local restaurants in Phuket are a sample of local eating venues that specialise in Thai and/or Phuket cuisine.
 These are where locals go when feel like good, familiar food.
 Some of these popular eateries do not even bother with any interior décor!
 Most have simple tables and plastic chairs (if you are lucky you might have a plastic tablecloth as well as a roll of toilet paper in a container – Thailand’s answer to table napkins.)

 - Phuket FantaSea Cultural Theme Park